I3N0dWZm/I3N0dWZm.github.io/general/rollback_max_age_password.md

 How to slowly roll back the 'MaximumPasswordAge' in the windows password policy, so that users are not affected?

-After being forced to extend the 'MaximumPasswordAge' during lockdown we are in a situation where we need to roll it back again but with effecting day to day users
+After being forced to extend the 'MaximumPasswordAge' during lockdown we are in a situation where we need to roll it back again but without effecting day to day users.

-the following solution is written in python and will be set in task scheduler to run once or twice a week to reduce the 'MaximumPasswordAge' by 2 days each time, until it has hit the preferred max age (set in the example as 128)
+The following solution is written in python and will be set in "task scheduler" to run once or twice a week to reduce the 'MaximumPasswordAge' by 2 days each time, until it has hit the preferred max age (set in the example as 128)

 ```python
 import codecs